SewminiWimalasooriya/SewminiWimalasooriya/README.md

 ---

 ### 🧠 About Me
-- 🔭 Currently working as a **Software Engineer Intern** at SellerTower, Kandy
+- 🔭 Recently worked as a **Software Engineer Intern** at SellerTower, Kandy
 - 🎓 Studying **Applied Information Technology** at SLTC Research University (GPA: 3.35)
 - 🌱 Learning **MERN Stack** & enhancing my front-end skills with **React** and **Tailwind CSS**
 - 💬 Ask me about `React`, `JavaScript`, and `Web Development`